chubi-x/json-parser/README.md

 # JSON Parser CLI

-> [!NOTE]
-> I built this as an exercise in learning how to program with Go so please excuse the shabiness!

 ## Installation

 You can build from source or download a binary from the [releases page](https://github.com/chubi-x/json-parser/releases/tag/v1).
 To build from source simply clone the repo and run `go build main.go`